mcsmojica/UHN_H4H_Cluster/README.md

 sbatch  -A groupname_gpu -p gpu --gres=gpu:1 my_script.sh
 ```  -->

-If you need to use GPUs, you need to select the GPU partition when allocating resources.
+If you wish to use GPUs, make sure to select the GPU partition when allocating resources.
 You can do so by adding the argument '-p gpu' to your salloc command or job script.
 You also have to provide the account for your lab:
 ```
 salloc -p gpu --account=groupname_gpu -t 3:00:00 -c 6 --mem 20G
 ```